Answering Questions Using Data

 If I were to collect my own data, I could determine how exactly to gather information about the hosts.
 How do I measure what constitutes a larger property?
 I could choose to use square footage, number of bedrooms, and how many individuals can be accommodated by a listing.
 I could also determine what defines a host with more or less properties.

-However, we already have the data available to us.
-We do not have the ability to gather data to meet all of our specifications, so we are limited to what is available in the data.
+However, I don't have (or want to take) the time to collect this information for all Airbnb hosts.
+Additionally, I already have Airbnb data available to me.
+Although it might not be ideal, I'll opt to repurpose my available data in order to answer my question of interest. but I'll be limited to the variables that are already available in the data.
+I may also recognize that my answer may not be exact, but the approximation may be "good enough" for my research purposes.
 For example, we may not be able to determine how many listings a host has around the world; we may have to define a large host based on their Chicago listings alone.
 We also might consider looking through the available variables to define any follow up questions as we work to understand differences between large and small hosts.

 Who does the research question apply to?

 Beyond balancing the investment of data collection with the quality of the data and the ability to answer questions most appropriately, we also want to consider the implications of the phrasing of the research question.
-For example, will results that summarize the available data be sufficient, so that our statement applies to the current data?
+For example, will results that summarize the available data be sufficient, so that our statement only needs to apply to the current data?
 Or, do we want results that generalize to the underlying population that the data stems from?

 When our data is representative of a larger group, then we can use the results to generalize statements to the larger group (with appropriate uncertainty accounted for).
 To be considered representative, the data should be comprised of a random sample and have no (or minimal) biases present.
 In other words, we hope that our available data provides an appropriate snapshot of the underlying population.
 Because our snapshot should appropriately represent a larger group, we can generalize results from our data to that larger group.
-We'll formalize this process more with inference in our last two modules.
+We'll formalize this process more with our two inference modules.

 When our data is not representative of a larger group, we cannot say much definitive about the underlying population.
 The data could be not representative based on the sampling approach or by having bias present in the data.
 We'll return to these ideas shortly.